The Lu Chen Lab Research

 2. Investigating RA signaling in intact neural network - interaction between Hebbian and homeostatic synaptic plasticity

-At circuit level, we are conducting experiments to test the hypothesis that FMRP participates in multifarious activity-dependent postsynaptic signaling pathways whose overall role is to fine-tune synaptic strength for optimal information processing.
+At the circuit level, we are conducting experiments to test the hypothesis that FMRP participates in multifarious activity-dependent postsynaptic signaling pathways whose overall role is to fine-tune synaptic strength for optimal information processing.
 The abnormal RA signaling in FXS and the consequent lack of a synaptic E/I adjustment in response to changes in network activity prompted us to posit that FXS develops because inactivation of FMR1 causes impairments in the normal adjustment of the synaptic E/I state upon changes in neuronal activity, a hypothesis that we refer to as the ‘synaptic E/I state hypothesis of FXS’.

 One exciting project branching out from this direction is that we have extended the study of synaptic RA signaling into human neurons induced from iPS or ES cell lines.
 These induced neurons (iN) are highly useful tools for studying human diseases.
-We show that RA also regulates synaptic transmission of human iN synapses.
+We have shown that RA also regulates synaptic transmission of human iN synapses.
 Moreover, chronic blockade of synaptic activity leads to homeostatic plasticity at both excitatory and inhibitory synapses, a process also requires RA synthesis.
 This is the first study demonstrating that certain forms of synaptic plasticity and their mechanisms are conserved in human neurons, establishing RA as a universal synaptic signaling molecule.
 We are now investigating changes in RA-mediated synaptic plasticity in iN cells modeling FXS.
 Results from this study will have far-reaching implications in understanding synaptic dysfunction associated with mental disorders.